Knowing our workforce 1 April 2019 – 31 March 2020

 We are required to monitor and publish the characteristics of our workforce as outlined in the Equality Act 2010, for public bodies to publish annual equalities information about their employees.

-Three staff (0.7%) has declared a disability.
+Four staff have declared a disability.
 The data suggests that our workforce comprises of a lower proportion of people with a disability than the population as a whole.
 It is difficult to assess how well it reflects the population as our own information relies on staff declaring that they have a disability.